betfair-datascientists/betfair-datascientists.github.io/src/api/apiResources.md

 !!! info "Betfair Quants Discord Group"
     `betfair quants` is really active Betfair-owned Discord group for people interested in modelling and automation on the Exchange.
 Please [reach out](https://forms.office.com/r/ZG9ea1xQj1) if you'd like an invitation.

+## New Zealand customers
+**All requests to Betfair sites from IP addresses located in New Zealand must now call endpoints ending in '.com.au'** (requests to '.com' endpoints will be blocked).

+All sites containing the url 'developer.betfair.com' do not currently have an active alternative 'developer.betfair.com.au' endpoint.
+This is currently being worked on being rectified by developers at Betfair UK.
+In the meantime, New Zealand customers are advised to utilise a VPN or VPS with an Australian IP address to access these sites until further advised.

+Betfair apologises for any inconvenience caused.